Massachusetts Law About Sexual Harassment

 Enforcement Guidance: Vicarious Employer Liability for Unlawful Harassment by Supervisors, Equal Employment Opportunity Commission.

-Individual Liability of Supervisors for Sexual Harassment Under Title VII, Scott J. Connolly.
+Individual Liability of Supervisors for Sexual Harassment Under Title VII, Scott J. Connolly, BC Law Review, v.42, no. 2, 2001.

 Questions and Answers for Small Employers on Employer Liability for Harassment by Supervisors, Equal Employment Opportunity Commission.